 A more sophisticated method is to use threshold rebalancing.
 In this instance, you rebalance every time your asset allocations tip beyond a certain trigger point.

 For example, you might set your threshold at 5 percentage points.
 In our 50-50 portfolio, this means that you would rebalance whenever an asset goes over 55% or under 45% of your portfolio.

-In a simple and efficient way, you set thresholds at a strategic level: for example bonds versus equities versus property, while if you want to have a finer control of your portfolio you may set it at an ETF level: for example, UK equities versus US equities versus emerging markets.
+In a simple and efficient way, you set thresholds at a strategic level: for example bonds versus equities versus property, while if you want to have a finer control of your portfolio you may set it at a investment level: for example, UK equities versus US equities versus emerging markets.

 ‘Threshold rebalancing is a best-of-both solution’

 Threshold rebalancing is a best-of-both solution: you may not rebalance for years in a steady market, but will keep a firm grip on your portfolio’s risk exposure when the situation is choppy.

 The higher you set your threshold, the more risk you’ll take and the more you’ll take advantage of momentum while keeping dealing costs down.